Noor Mukadam and violence against women in Pakistan | DW | 26.07.2021

 "A man who stabbed a young female lawyer more than 12 times was recently released by the court.
 What message does it send to the perpetrators of violence against women?"
 Yasmin Lehri, a former lawmaker from Balochistan province, told DW.

-Mukhtaran Mai, a women's rights activist and a 2002 gang rape survivor, shares the same view: "Those who commit violence against women are not afraid of legal consequences," she told DW, adding that for most Pakistani men, beating a woman is not even a form of violence.
+Mukhtar Mai, a women's rights activist and a 2002 gang rape survivor, shares the same view: "Those who commit violence against women are not afraid of legal consequences," she told DW, adding that for most Pakistani men, beating a woman is not even a form of violence.
+Pakistani society is still entrenched in feudal and tribal customs, she says.

-Activists blame society's patriarchal attitudes for the problem.
-"Women are taught to obey men, as they have a superior status in the family," said Mahnaz Rehman, a Lahore-based feminist, adding that when a woman demands her rights, she is subjected to violence.
+Other activists also blame society's patriarchal attitudes .
+"Women are taught to obey men, as they have a superior status in the family," said Mahnaz Rehman, a Lahore-based feminist, adding that when a woman demands her rights, she is often subjected to violence.

 Shazia Khan, a Lahore-based activist, believes that in certain cases, men feel emboldened by religious teachings.